assemblee-virtuelle/semapps/website/docs/middleware/mirror.md

     acceptFollowers: false,
 ```

-An important step is also to make sure that your server has a `/users` container.
+An important step is also to make sure that your server has a container that accepts `Application` type.
 The mirror service will create an ActivityPub actor there, with the name `relay`.
+By example you could put the actor in the `/users` container.

-The configuration of this container should look like this :
+The configuration of this container should look like this in `containers.js` :
 ```
 {
   path: '/users',